jamiemaguiredotnet/SocialOpinion-Public/README.md

 # SocialOpinion-Public
-APIs written in C# that connect to the TwitterAPI
+APIs written in C# that connect to the NEW TwitterAPI (Early Access v2 endpoints)

-Provides support for the following APIs:
+Provides support for the following V2 APIs:

+ * Filtered Stream
+ * Recent Search
+ * Tweet Lookup
+ * User Lookup
+ * Sampled Stream

+ # Prerequisites
+* Twitter Developer Account
+* Twitter Project and Application in the new Twitter Develoepr Portal
+* Obtain your application key and secret from the Twitter Developer Admin screen
+* App.config file in SocialOpinionConsole Project with Application Keys and Secrets from the Twitter Developer Admin screen

+# Support for Labs APIs is available in the "feature/Labs" branch

 * Filtered Stream Client and Service
 [![Labs v1](https://img.shields.io/static/v1?label=Twitter%20API&message=Developer%20Labs%20v1&color=794BC4&style=flat&logo=Twitter)](https://developer.twitter.com/en/docs/labs/overview/versioning)